A point of conversation is the silhouette of a boxer on my stationary and business cards. Who is this man?

 Ron Chernow, Titan: The LIfe of John D. Rockefeller, Sr., Chapter 13 (Vintage Books 2004), Kindle Edition.

 My father also taught a love of humility.
-"Nobody's looking at you," he said many times in his street smart way.
+"Nobody's looking at you," he said many times in his streetwise way.
 "Who do you think you are?"

 His meaning is illustrated in a story the actor James Cagney told in his autobiography: